GENERAL PRINCIPLES AND ETHICS

 - Support informed and responsible decision making by candidates.

-We have drafted these Guidelines for Recruiting Success in support of our University’s and Center’s effort to provide an open and free environment for selection of students for employment and experiential learning opportunities.
+We strive to provide an open and free environment for selection of students for employment and experiential learning opportunities.
 We reserve the right to take appropriate and necessary actions to enforce compliance with these guidelines in order to maintain a fair and equitable recruitment process among all employers of Purdue University students.

 Please know that we are deeply appreciative of your interest in recruiting Purdue students for the exciting career opportunities that your organization offers them.
 We look forward to our partnership to help make your recruiting experience a positive, fair and productive one for everyone.